Elbialy0/fawry-second-task/README.md

 # Book Store

-This System is a java-based application that manages different types of books(E-books, Paper books, and Demo books)
+This system is a **Java-based application** that manages different types of books:
+- E-books
+- Paper books
+- Demo books

-It provides functionality for adding books, remove outdated books and by books
+It provides functionality to:
+- Add new books
+- Remove outdated books
+- Buy books

+---

-## Project Structure
+## 📁 Project Structure

 online-book-store/
 ├── .gitignore